 After Arthur retired he spent his time restoring vintage pens, designing repair tools and teaching others his expertise via his famous 'Masterclass' courses, while I continued to run the business with the web site as the new 'shop window'.

-My days are now occupied by providing a full pen repair and restoration service and offering for sale some of the tools and spare parts as well as the quality vintage pens that once graced the shelves of The Pen Museum.
+Now semi-retired, my days are occupied by providing a pen repair and restoration service and offering for sale some of the spare parts as well as the quality vintage pens that once graced the shelves of The Pen Museum.

 My father bequeathed me a treasure-house of knowledge and experience and I have been privileged to continue his life's work.